AngularFirebase/angular-electron/README.md

 ## Lessons and Screencasts

-Learn how to bulid this project step-by-step at https://angularfirebase.com
+Learn how to bulid this [Angular Electron](https://angularfirebase.com/lessons/desktop-apps-with-electron-and-angular/) project step-by-step.